EnduranceCode/android-playground/README.md

 ### Multi-screen Apps

 The code developed following the Multi-screen Apps lessons is stored in the branch [study/multi-screen-apps](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/study/multi-screen-apps).

+### Networking

+The code developed following the Networking lessons is stored in the branch [study/networking](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/study/networking).

 ## Practice Sets